abenitezlinarez/CSC120-FinalProject/rubric.md

 _____ 1 pt: Each constructor works as expected.

 _____ 2 pt: All classes implement their required attributes and methods as outlined in their requirements file.

+_____ 2 pt: All attributes are appropriately encapsulated and accessors are used where appropriate.

 ## General Items (10 pts):
 _____ 4 pts: Program compiles without errors or warnings.